-Document verification is a process of verifying the authenticity of a document.
-Officially issued documents, such as ID, driving licence, bank statement or other state/federal documents are usually being verified.
-The process checks the validity of personal data, including: name, age, address, as well as document features like: stamps, watermarks, fonts, carrier materials and others.
+Document verification is the process of verifying the authenticity of a document.
+Officially issued documents, such as a driver’s license, bank statement, or other state/federal documents, are usually the most accepted, verifiable documents.
+The process checks the validity of personal data, including: name, age, and address, as well as document features, such as stamps, watermarks, fonts, and carrier materials.

-In the traditional setup, customers were asked to be physically present to conduct this verification.
-However, with the arrival of digital banking, this is changing quickly.
-Customers are no longer willing to be physically present.
-Of course, with the smartphones handy, it is no longer a challenge.
-The customer simply has to upload a photograph along with a government-issued ID.
-Better still, one can upload a video as proof of life and self.
-Today’s technological advancements even allow for achieving this in real time.
-However, it brings another problem to the surface.
-The need for a human being on the other side to verify the identity.
+With the arrival of digital banking, customers no longer need to be physically present for their documents and identities to be verified.
+Of course, with smartphones handy and always in hand, this in itself is not a challenge.
+The potential customer simply has to upload a photograph and a government-issued ID.
+Better still, they can upload a video as proof of life and self.
+Today’s technological advancements can even achieve this verification in real-time.

-Imagine a popular bank that opens hundreds of accounts each day.
-It simply cannot afford a workforce that is solely dedicated to verifying these digital photographs and videos.
-Enter automation powered by artificial intelligence and the problem ceases to exist.
-Here’s how it typically works: the automated system leads the user through a step-by-step approach, while simultaneously conducting the verification process in the background where the physical attributes are matched with myriad approved identities.
+The key to confirming physical authenticity in a digital world is to rely on automation powered by artificial intelligence.
+Here’s how it typically works: the automated system leads the user through a step-by-step approach, while simultaneously conducting the verification process in the background, where the physical attributes are matched with myriad approved identities.
 This is, in fact, more effective than manual review as the software can spot forgeries with better accuracy, taking into account mathematical comparison techniques.
 If need be, a layer of manual document validation can still be added.

-Here are some of the parameters that an automation solution factors in:
+Some of the parameters that an automated document verification solution factors in:

 - Cross-document data consistency such as full name, document number, date of birth, etc.

-- Signs of manipulation or forgery such as alteration to the original image
+- Signs of manipulation or forgery such as an alteration to the original image

 - A 3D view of the document, verifying holograms, as they are usually hard to alter